Template iterations of quadratic maps and hybrid Mandelbrot sets: Introduction

 \section{Introduction}

-For iterations of single complex maps, the Julia set if defined as the boundary (in the complex plane) between initial conditions which remain asymptotically bounded and those which escape to infinity under iterations of the map.
-The topological and fractal properties of Julia sets have been most studied for polynomials, with major results relating the geometry of the Julia set with properties of the critical orbits.
-In particular, for iterations of single quadratic maps in the family $f_c = z^2+c$, with $c \in \mathbb{C}$, the Julia set is either connected, if the orbit of the critical point 0 is bounded, or totally disconnected, if the orbit of the critical point 0 is unbounded.
+Discrete dynamics of single iterated maps on the complex plane has been a rich field of studies over many decades, in particular for polynomial maps.
+In this context, the Julia set is defined as the boundary between initial conditions which remain asymptotically bounded and those which escape to infinity under iterations of the map.
+The topological and fractal properties of Julia sets have been well studied for polynomials, with major results relating the geometry of the Julia set with properties of the critical orbits~\cite{branner1992iteration,qiu2009proof,devaney2006criterion}.
+One of the most studied families is that of quadratic maps in the family $f_c = z^2+c$, with $c \in \mathbb{C}$, with a history that goes back more than a century, to the work of Fatou and Julia~\cite{fatou1920equations,julia1918memoire}.
+For iterations of single quadratic maps, it is known that the Julia set is either connected, if the orbit of the critical point 0 is bounded, or totally disconnected, if the orbit of the critical point 0 is unbounded.
+The postcritically bounded parameter locus is therefore the same as the Julia set connectedness locus in the parameter complex plane, and is know as the Mandelbrot set~\cite{branner1989mandelbrot}, the topology and properties of which have been amply studied since the 1960s.

-While quadratic iterations have been often used to represent natural phenomena, it is unlikely that natural systems evolve according to the same identical dynamics along time.
-A more realistic mathematical framework to model the variability and errors that appear in replication systems is that of time-dependent (non-autonomous) iterations, in which the iterated map may change between steps (evolve in time).
-Random iterations have been studied since the early 1990's, starting with the work of Fornaess and Sibony ~\cite{fornaess1991random}.
-More recent work has focused on the asymptotic dynamics of non-autonomous systems, and on defining extensions of the Julia and Mandelbrot set in the context of random iterations~\cite{comerford2013preservation,comerford2006hyperbolic,sumi2010random}.
-The simple particular case of an iteration which alternates two distinct quadratic complex maps (thus equivalent to iterating a complex quartic polynomial) was studied by Danca et al.~\cite{danca2009alternated}.
-It was shown that in this case the Julia sets can be disconnected without being totally disconnected, and that they exhibit graphical alternation.
+While single map iterations have been often used to represent natural phenomena, it is unlikely that natural systems evolve according to the same identical dynamics along time.
+A more realistic mathematical framework to model the variability and errors that appear in replication systems is that of time-dependent (random) iterations, in which the iterated map may change between steps (evolve in time).